General

 Swapping Fixed Rate Debt: Swapping of fixed rate debt to Term SOFR is permitted if the swap is intended to hedge existing Term SOFR exposure.

-Inter-dealer Trading: Interdealer (dealer to dealer) trading of derivative products that reference CME Term SOFR is not permitted.
+Inter-dealer Trading: Interdealer (dealer to dealer) trading of derivative products should be aligned with the ARCC guidance on scope of use of Term SOFR.

 Typical Category 2 permitted use in OTC Derivative Products include:

-- An Investor Hedging Term SOFR Exposure: An investor that purchases a loan or securitisation linked to Term SOFR may hedge their Term SOFR exposure using OTC Derivative Products.
+• An Investor Hedging Term SOFR Exposure: An investor that purchases a loan or securitization linked to Term SOFR may hedge their Term SOFR exposure using OTC Derivative Products.

 Category 3 – Use in the Provision of a Service: